患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 Having a weakened immune system increases the risk of NHL in children.

-Tests that examine the body and lymph system are used to diagnose childhood non-Hodgkin lymphoma.
+Tests that examine the body and lymph system are used to diagnose and stage childhood non-Hodgkin lymphoma.

 The procedure used to remove the sample of tissue depends on where the tumor is in the body: